+A symbol is an abbreviated name for a crypto asset.
 For example, Bitcoin’s symbol is BTC, while Ether’s is ETH.
-Then you have the likes of Binance Coin (known as BNB for short) and Dogecoin (DOGE).
+Then you have the likes of Build N' Build (known as BNB for short) and Dogecoin (DOGE).

-Symbols are also used on the stock market for well-known public companies — turning Apple into AAPL, and Facebook into FB.
+Symbols are also used in the stock market for well-known public companies — turning Apple into AAPL, and Facebook into FB.

 The number of letters in a symbol can vary — some only have one character, while others may have four or five.

-CoinMarketCap provides information about the symbols of each cryptocurrency on their official page.
+CoinMarketCap provides information about the symbols of each cryptocurrency on its coin-detail page.

 Join the thousands already learning crypto!